openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    Any textEdit software can do the trick it's just less user friendly
+    Any TextEdit software can do the trick it's just less user friendly

-As explained in the beggining the folder has a specific structure corresponding to the `Sphinx template <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_ we are using to build the final doc.
+As explained in the beginning the folder has a specific structure corresponding to the `Sphinx template <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_ we are using to build the final doc.
 The firs step will be to identify the section you want your page to be included.
-The following sections are curently available:
+The following sections are currently available:

 -   **Getting started**: everything you need to know to use SEPAL